hpanago/hpanago.github.io/django-ldap.md

 I had logging enabled but the only thing shown there was "Populating Django user test" and nothing else.
 So it wasn't much of a help.

 I found the issue when I decided to look at my sqlite database.
-Users was being stored correctly, with all their attributes etc.
+Users were being stored correctly, with all their attributes etc.

 But there was one error.